Exclusive: Fed faces challenge of how to justify possible slowdown in jobs growth - Bullard

 "The committee is not used to thinking in those terms because we have been at zero for so long.
 When is the next move and why?
 That will be a healthy debate," Bullard said.

-The Fed used its statement last week to set the stage for a December lift-off, using language explicitly meant to correct what Bullard said was a "disconnect" between the Fed's judgement that a rate hike was coming soon and investors who had pushed expectations of Fed action well into next year.
+The Fed used its statement last week to set the stage for a December liftoff, using language explicitly meant to correct what Bullard said was a "disconnect" between the Fed's judgment that a rate hike was coming soon and investors who had pushed expectations of Fed action well into next year.

 Though Bullard said he generally opposes such "calendar" guidance, circumstances called for it in this case.